TeamCCEP/PaymentCollections/readme.md

     ![A screenshot of a computer Description automatically generated](Images/2ad845c22f0130b08fdef0b2f0759ff5.png)

 3. Double click the SMS Node and change the “From number” to the correct one.
 Save the node.
+Double click the "Call Flow" Node and point it at your OAuth Token flow.
-4. Open the custom variables screen from the cog in the top right and populate them all from the [required info table](#required-info).
-Remember you may need to get a new JDSToken from Postman if you generated it over 12 hours ago.
+4. Open the custom variables screen from the cog in the top right and populate them all from the [required info table](#required-info). **Do not populate the JDSToken variable**

     ![A screenshot of a computer Description automatically generated](Images/afe197af1b1b531f7d393c0aada03638.png)
 5. Save the flow and make live.
 6. Open your Agent Desktop layout in your chosen code editor, and find and replace the text \<\<GLTICHID\>\> with your GlitchID From the [required info table.](#required-info)